Love Streams (film)

 Love Streams is a 1984 American film directed by John Cassavetes, in what would be his final independent feature and penultimate directorial project.
 The film tells the story of a middle-aged brother (Cassavetes) and sister (Gena Rowlands) who find themselves relying on one another after being abandoned by their loved ones.

 The film was entered into the 34th Berlin International Film Festival where it won the Golden Bear.

 Plot

-Undergoing a messy divorce from a husband and daughter tired of her continuously overwrought emotional states,Sarah Lawson visits her brother Robert Harmon, an alcoholic playboy and writer who is in a relationship with Susan, a professional singer, although he carefully avoids any real emotional commitment to anyone.
-Robert is visited by his ex-wife, who forces him to take care of their eight-year-old son, whom he has never met, for 24 hours.
+Undergoing a messy divorce from a husband, and daughter, who are tired of her continuously overwrought emotional states, Sarah Lawson visits her brother Robert Harmon, an alcoholic playboy and writer.
+Robert is in a tenuous relationship with Susan, a professional singer, although he carefully avoids any real emotional commitment to anyone.
+Robert, who has not seen his son since birth, is visited by his ex-wife, who forces him to take care of their eight-year-old for 24 hours.

 Robert's son is terrified by the hedonistic, decadent, womanizing world of his father and begs to be taken home following an overnight trip to Las Vegas filled with gambling and prostitutes.
 After dropping him off, Robert is beaten up by the boy's stepfather, after which his son testifies his love for Robert.